 - "5.2.2.8.2.1.
 It shall be possible to easily assess check this wear on service brake linings from the outside or underside of the vehicle, without the removal of the wheels, by the provision of appropriate inspection holes or by some other means.
-This may be achieved by utilizing only simple standard workshop tools or common inspection equipment for vehicles e.g. mirror, endoscope, etc. Alternatively, a trailer mounted display providing information when lining replacement is necessary or an optical device warning the driver at his driving position when lining replacement is necessary are acceptable.
-The yellow warning signal specified in paragraph 5.2.1.29.2. above may be used as the optical warning signal provided that signal complies with the requirements of paragraph 5.2.1.29.6 above." - 5.2.2.8.2.2.
-Assessment of the wear condition of the friction surfaces of brake discs or drums may only be performed by direct measurement of the actual component or examination of wear indicators, which may necessitate some level of disassembly."
+This may be achieved by utilizing only simple standard workshop tools or common inspection equipment for vehicles e.g. mirror, endoscope, etc. Alternatively, a trailer mounted display providing information when lining replacement is necessary or an optical device fitted to at least one lining per brake per wheel which will warning the driver at his driving position when lining replacement is necessary are acceptable.
+The yellow warning signal specified in paragraph 5.2.1.29.2. above may be used as the optical warning signal provided that signal complies with the requirements of paragraph 5.2.1.29.6. above." - 5.2.2.8.2.2.
+Assessment of the wear condition of the friction surfaces of brake discs or drums may only be performed by direct measurement of the actual component or examination of any brake disc or drum wear indicators, which may necessitate some level of disassembly.
+Therefore, at the time of type approval, the vehicle manufacturer shall define the following: - (a) The method by which wear of the friction surfaces of drums and discs may be assessed, including the level of disassembly required and the tools and process required to achieve this. - (b) Information defining the maximum acceptable wear limit at the point at which replacement becomes necessary.